Everglades, Key West, Florida

 Transportation: car

-Viewed: 4645 times
+Viewed: 21185 times

 Comments: 3

-There, people can swim with manatees.
+There, people can swim with West Indian Manatees.
 It's well organized, presumably to avoid abuses since these manatees are so soft and quite.
-We arrived late at night and slept in Homosassa Springs where we spotted a few armadillos.

 I had never seen these animals before and did not even know they were living there.
 I just walked in the dark with my camera and the flash on, approached it and snapped the photo.
 It's only then, that to my surprise, I discovered the armadillo that was digging in the dirt.